LiberTEM/LiberTEM/docs/source/udf.rst

 disjoint rectangular regions.
 A tile then is the data from a single rectangular region for multiple frames.

-For example, in case of K2IS data, frames have a shape of `(1860, 2048)`.
-When reading them with the tiled strategy, a single tile will contain data from 16 subsequent frames, and each rectangle has a shape of `(930, 16)` (which happens to be the natural block size for K2IS data).
+For example, in case of K2IS data, frames have a shape of :code:`(1860, 2048)`.
+When reading them with the tiled strategy, a single tile will contain data from 16 subsequent frames, and each rectangle has a shape of :code:`(930, 16)` (which happens to be the natural block size for K2IS data).
-So the tiles will have a shape of `(16, 930, 16)`, and processing 16 frames from the data set means reading 256 individual tiles.
+So the tiles will have a shape of :code:`(16, 930, 16)`, and processing 16 frames from the data set means reading 256 individual tiles.

 Loading a tile of this size as float32 data still fits comfortably into usual L3 CPU caches (~1MB), and thus enables efficient processing.
-As a comparison, a whole `(1860, 2048)` frame is about 15MB large, and accessing it repeatedly means having to load data from the slower main memory.
+As a comparison, a whole :code:`(1860, 2048)` frame is about 15MB large, and accessing it repeatedly means having to load data from the slower main memory.

 Note: you may have noticed that we talk about block sizes of 1MB as efficient in the L3 cache, but many CPUs have larger L3 caches.
 As the L3 cache is shared between cores, and LiberTEM tries to use multiple cores, the effectively available L3 cache has to be divided by number of cores.

-TODO: documentation on implementing `process_tile`
+TODO: documentation on implementing :code:`process_tile`, :code:`process_partition`

 Debugging
 ---------